 Ideas Students Can Consider

 - View topic ideas and student action examples here.

 - Use aids (Power Point, models, poetry, stories, demonstrations, posters, charts or videos)

 - Sell your idea.

-- Anticipate questions from the judges: Long-term Environmental Impact?
+- Anticipate questions from the judges: Long-term positive impact?
 Funding sources?
 Implementation costs?
 Marketability of product or idea?

 - View tips on public speaking here